 - Rising energy bills without explanation.

 Changing your HVAC air filter is quick, inexpensive, and has a big impact on your comfort and system efficiency.
+Regular filter changes are a simple step toward IAQ improvement and maintaining a healthier home environment.
 While the 1–3 month rule works as a guideline, pay attention to the unique needs of your household.
-A little attention to your filter today can prevent costly repairs and keep your indoor air fresh and healthy tomorrow.
+A little attention to your filter today can prevent costly repairs and keep your indoor humidity levels balanced tomorrow.

 Do you need assistance with changing your air filter?
 We can help!
 Schedule HVAC maintenance with Integrity Comfort Systems.
 We keep you cool when it’s hot and warm when it’s not.